 Our stays in the other ten cities were shorter, which drove up the daily cost of lodging.
 We also chose a few more expensive places, like a sailboat in Lisbon.

 Moving between cities also increased our transportation costs.
 We used the economical trains and buses in Portugal but opted for a personal driver when going from Bucharest, Romania, to Byala, Bulgaria.
 The total cost for this was $225 ($175 plus a $50 tip for our driver, who went above and beyond in helping us secure our rental car).
 We used the rental car for two weeks in Byala, then drove it to Plovdiv, Bulgaria.
 The total cost, including gas, was $426.

 General costs include $1,700 for supplies, $1,000 for Medjet coverage, $500 for office-related expenses, including $200 related to our virtual mailbox, $200 for loss on exchange rates, and $100 for international driving permits.

 You Can Do This Too!

-Right now you might be thinking that you could never afford to do this.
+Right now, you might be thinking that you could never afford to do this.
 Guess what?
 You probably can.
-We are in our early sixties and are living on money we have saved over forty years of marriage.
-But you don’t have to wait until your old(er) to travel the world.
+We are retired seniors living on money we have saved over forty years of marriage.
+But you don’t have to wait until you’re old(er) to travel the world.

-Thanks to the Internet you can meet people of all ages who are living a nomad life.
-Some of them save up for a year or so of travel and others work on the road as digital nomads.
-You can certainly see many of the world’s wonders and have exciting experiences on considerably less than we spent.
+Thanks to the Internet, you can learn about people of all ages who are living a nomadic life.
+Some of them save up for a year or so of travel, and others work on the road as digital nomads.
+You can certainly see many of the world’s wonders and have exciting experiences for considerably less than we spent.

 What’s the worst that can happen?
 You spend all your money and return home with wonderful memories, funny stories, and far too many photos.